Ragnarsdrápa: Text

 The extant fragments of Ragnarsdrápa are preserved in Snorri Sturluson's Prose Edda.
-The episodes of Hamdir and Sorli and Heðinn and Hǫgni are explicitly ascribed to Ragnarsdrápa while the other parts are inferred by scholars to belong to the same poem, describing the images on the four quarters of the shield, in four stanzas each with, presumably, a lost refrain.
+The episodes of Hamdir and Sorli and Heðinn and Hǫgni are explicitly ascribed to Ragnarsdrápa while the other parts have traditionally been inferred by scholars to belong to the same poem.
+In its complete state the poem would then have described four quarters of the shield, in four stanzas each with, presumably, a lost refrain.

-The poem is often compared with Húsdrápa and Haustlöng, which also describe artworks depicting mythological scenes.
-Like Haustlöng, it uses archaic and complex kennings in a manner which strains the syntax.
+Style and metre

 Although the dróttkvætt metre violates some of the rules developed later, it is well executed; this and the complexity of language demonstrate that there had already been considerable development of skaldic verse.
+More specifically, the consistent system of hendingar (rhymes between syllables) seen in later dróttkvætt poetry was not fully established in Bragi’s time.
+In later dróttkvætt odd lines generally have skothending, and even lines always have aðalhending, but in the Ragnarsdrápa odd lines frequently have no hending at all, while many even lines merely have a skothending.
+These rare features are, to a lesser extent, present in Haustlöng, another archaic dróttkvætt poem.